|Good as Grandma's Broccoli and Biscuit Casserole|

 Case in point: this Good as Grandma's Broccoli and Biscuit Casserole.
 When I concocted this recipe, I didn't have specific dietary requirements in mind.
 It's not vegan or gluten-free, but it can be either/both of those things.
 It's just healthy.
 Made with high-quality, nutrient-dense whole foods, this dish is as nourishing as it is delicious.
 I replace the chilling "creams of" with a sauce made out of pureed squash, which sneaks in extra veggies as well.
 One serving will target all of your nutritional needs in a meal, without the fuss of side items.

-As Nashville has started to catch up with the North East in the weather department, dishes like this casserole are a warm and welcome friend, and my fiancé and I enjoyed it to the very last floret!
+As Nashville has started to catch up with the North East in the weather department, dishes like this casserole are a warm and welcome friend, and I enjoyed it to the very last floret!
 The absolutely best part of this dish is the almond flour biscuits on top...so much so, that they will be getting a separate post soon.
 The key to a perfect bite of casserole is a piece of biscuit plus a spoonful of the broccoli mixture.

-I hope you love this as much as we did.
+I hope you love this as much as I did.
 This is also a great "transitional" recipe if you're trying for a healthier start to the new year, as it will remind you of some unhealthier, higher calorie dishes that you might already be missing!